Aym-Aymen777/netflix-clone/README.md

 🙌 Contributing
 Contributions are welcome!
 Feel free to fork this repo and submit a PR.
 Let’s build something amazing. 🛠️

-📄 License
-This project is licensed under the MIT License.

 👨‍💻 Author
-Built with ❤️ by Your Name
+Built with ❤️ by C.Aymen

 pgsql
 Copier